yeyupiaoling/Whisper-Finetune/README_en.md

 2. `finetune.py`: Fine-tune the model.
 3. `merge_lora.py`: Merge Whisper and Lora models.
 4. `evaluation.py`: Evaluate the fine-tuned model or the original Whisper model.
-5. `infer_tfs.py`: Use the transformers library to directly call the fine-tuned model or the original Whisper model for prediction, suitable only for inference on short audio clips.
+5. `infer.py`: Call the fine-tuned model or Whisper model on transformers for prediction.
 6. `infer_ct2.py`: Use the converted CTranslate2 model for prediction, primarily as a reference for program usage.
-7. `infer_gui.py`: Has a GUI interface for operation, using the converted CTranslate2 model for prediction.
+7. `infer_gui.py`: There is a GUI to make predictions using either the fine-tuned model or the Whisper model on transformers.
-8. `infer_server.py`: Deploys the converted CTranslate2 model to the server for use by client applications.
+8. `infer_server.py`: Call the fine-tuned model or Whisper model on transformers and deploy it to the server for the client to call.
 9. `convert-ggml.py`: Converts the model to GGML format for use in Android or Windows applications.
 10. `AndroidDemo`: Contains the source code for deploying the model to Android.
 11. `WhisperDesktop`: Contains the program for the Windows desktop application.